sop-xie/hawaii-business-reviews/README.md

 ### NMAR Analysis

 We believe the **`price`** column is **NMAR (Not Missing At Random)**.
 About 81% of businesses have no price tier, and whether a price is recorded depends on what kind of place it is: parks, beaches, scenic lookouts, and free attractions simply have no price to report, whereas restaurants and stores do.
-The chance that `price` is missing depends on the "has a price at all" nature of the business — a property of the value itself — which is the definition of NMAR.
+The chance that `price` is missing depends on the "has a price at all" nature of the business, a property of the value itself, which is the definition of NMAR.

 If we additionally collected data on **whether a business is a paid/commercial establishment vs. a free public space**, the missingness of `price` could plausibly be explained by that observed column, making it **MAR** instead.